Exporting to Qatar

 Standards

-Most Qatari product standards are based on those developed by the Gulf Standardization Organization.
+Most Qatari product standards are based on those developed by the Gulf Standardisation Organisation.
 They’re based to some extent on international standards but don’t necessarily conform.

 There are Qatar-specific standards relating to building, mechanical and food products.
-The Qatar General Organization for Standards and Metrology is responsible for standards.
+The Qatar General Organisation for Standards and Metrology is responsible for standards.

 Food packaging and labelling